 Cowen & Company published a study in 2018 to reveal how leading marketers in the USA allocate their programmatic budgets.
 The display network still seems to be the top category on the list.

 The process, also known as Programmatic Display Advertising, involves two main characters: the Marketer who wants to promote his products and services and the Publisher who wants to sell advertising space online.

-Both the Marketer and the Publisher use ad servers to manage ads and campaigns and to organize the actual ad trade.
+Both the Marketer and the Publisher use ad servers to manage ads and campaigns and to organize the actual ad trade on data management platforms.

 During the process, search engines like Google and YouTube allow the two main categories of participants to take advantage of available data for personalizing the ad traffic by adding context to it.
 For instance, if someone is looking for “organic clothes for kids,” the engines will analyze the user’s profile and serve relevant ads related to this specific query.